erikunevik/datamodeling_erik_unevik_de24/övningstentamen/övningstenta_20250331.md

 Conceptual

 b) Write out possible relationship statements for each entity.
+(2p)
-(2p) A hotel has on or many rooms, the room belons to one hotel A room hos zero or more reservations, a reservation belongs only to that room A customer makes one or more reservations, that reservation belongs to that customer A hotel hos zero or many customers, Zero or many customers belong to one hotel?
+- A hotel has one or many rooms, but each room belongs to one hotel
+- A room hos zero or more reservations, a reservation belongs to one room
+- A customer makes one or more reservations, each reservation belongs to one customer
+- A hotel has zero or many customers, Customers has/stays/belongs (?) to zero or many hotels?

 c) This diagram can't be implemented – which part needs to change and how should it be changed?
 (2p)

-It needs a bridge table between customer and hotel called e.g. hotel_customer where the many side will be placed towards hotel_customer and one side towards hotel and customer.
+It needs a bridge table between customer and hotel called e.g. hotel_customer where the many side will be placed towards hotel_customer with foreign keys and the one side towards hotel and customer where primary keys are stored.

 d) Write in relational schema notation a few possible attributes for each entity.
 (2p)